 Dave has been sailing since his first ride on a Sunfish off the beach on the southern shores of Lake Michigan in the middle of the country at age 12.
 From there he progressed through small boats – Lasers and Hobie Cats – to half ton keel boats, 3/4 ton and 1 ton racing machines and on up in size.
 He’s competed in many events, both crewed and solo and is passionate about offshore sailing.

-In 2011, he commissioned the construction of hull no. 3 of the Kiwi 40 FC Class 40 to compete in world events and to prepare for the single-handed Global Ocean Race.
-After campaigning Bodacious Dream for two years in Europe and America, he learned the GOR was cancelled.
+In 2011, he commissioned the construction of hull no. 3 of the Kiwi 40 FC Class 40 to compete in world events and to prepare for the single-handed Global Ocean Race (GOR).
+After campaigning Bodacious Dream for two years in Europe and North America, he learned that the GOR was cancelled.
 Adjusting to the situation, in October of 2013 he started an amazing journey on the Farr designed Kiwi 40 FC, Bodacious Dream, eventually covering 25,000 miles solo around the globe.
-After leaving Jamestown, RI, and stopping in Cape Town, Wellington (NZ), the Galapagos Islands and the Panama Canal, he returned home in June of 2014 having left in his wake an amazing story and blog with educational materials for kids of all ages at www.bodaciousdreamexpeditions.com Dave still races on Lake Michigan when he is back home… enjoying the amazing ocean of fresh water and it’s beautiful but ever more fragile ecosystems.
+After leaving Jamestown, RI, and stopping in Cape Town, Wellington (NZ), the Galapagos Islands and the Panama Canal, he returned home in June of 2014 having left in his wake an amazing story and blog with educational materials for kids of all ages at www.bodaciousdreamexpeditions.com.
+Dave still races on Lake Michigan when he is back home, enjoying the amazing ocean of freshwater and its beautiful but evermore fragile ecosystems.

 ON OCEAN AND SAILING PASSION…

-The Great Lakes have been my home since 9 years old.
-I’ve grown up in the middle of the Indiana Dunes National Lakeshore Park and have a keen relationship with wild areas… regardless of where they are.
+The Great Lakes have been my home since I was nine years old.
+I’ve grown up in the middle of the Indiana Dunes National Lakeshore Park and have a keen relationship with wild areas regardless of where they are.
 I love the open desert as much as the wide ocean.
 I’ve experienced first-hand the health of the ocean and have shed tears with dolphins as they swim through polluted waters.
-It’s time friends, it’s time to work on this problem.
+It’s time, friends.
+It’s time to work on this problem.
 The ocean can heal if we stop beating it up.

 SUPPORTING THE MISSION